mIRC-Scripters/mirckb/docs/source/beginner/string_and_token_manipulation.rst

 $replacex will provide the same in this case.

-.. note:: :math:`replacecs/`\ replacexcs are case-sensitive versions of :math:`replace/`\ replacex; it has the same syntax.
+.. note:: $replacecs/$replacexcs are case-sensitive versions of $replace/$replacex; it has the same syntax.

 Substring Removal
 ^^^^^^^^^^^^^^^^^